Welcome to The Yaak, Montana Community!

 Rugged and remote can best describe the area.
 A number of those who live here enjoy the solitude and are even "off the grid".

 The Yaak offers an excellent and definitely realistic get-away from the hustle and bustle of city environments.
-Cell phones don't work here (so no Verizon guy - we can't hear you now), and internet access is either from satellite or dial-up.
+Cell phones don't work here, and internet access is either from satellite or dial-up.

 Driving in the area is an adventure all in itself.
 The amazing beauty of the mountains, forests, the Yaak river streaming through the hills, the falls, and of course the wildlife!
 Bring your camera and plan on taking your time when traveling up "The Yaak" - you will be amazed!

-I hope that the information you find on this website will provide you with the answers you need in planning your upcoming week-end or vacation.
+I hope the information you find on this website will provide you with some infomative options for planning your next or upcoming week-end or vacation.